swiss-ai-center/audio-transcription/README.md

 # Audio transcription service

-This service transcribe an audio file with whisper and return the transcribed text.
+This service transcribe an audio file with Whisper and return the transcribed text with the segments details.

 <!--